-Getting on in life: strategies of middle-class reproduction
+Getting on in life: strategies of middle-class reproduction (completed)

 Why do middle-class children so often land middle-class careers?
 This project will study the ways in which Norwegian middle-class parents help their offspring.

 Through qualitative interviews, the project will investigate 1) interviewees accounts of how they got into their careers, with special attention to how parents helped them into it, and 2) how the interviewees, as parents, seek to increase their children's chances of educational success and occupational advancement.

 The project follows up earlier research from the UK and the US.
 Analysing these processes in a relatively egalitarian society will give insights into generalities and national peculiarities of middle-class strategies.
 This will advance knowledge on processes of social mobility and of relations of social inequality more generally.